-Image: Dr Gawain McColl, Head of the Florey’s Molecular Gerontology Laboratory
+Dr Gawain McColl, Head of The Florey’s Molecular Gerontology Laboratory

 Caenorhabditis elegans (C. elegans) roundworms are an ideal, classic research model for studying aging as their entire genome is known and easily studied by scientists.
 These animals grow from a single cell into an adult worm in just three days and die of old age in two weeks.

-The research was made possible through international collaboration between Melbourne Dementia Research Centre, Florey Institute of Neuroscience and Mental Health, ANSTO Synchrotron and the Institute of Metabolism and Cell Death, Neuherberg, Germany.
+The research was made possible through international collaboration between the Melbourne Dementia Research Centre, The Florey, ANSTO Synchrotron and the Institute of Metabolism and Cell Death, Neuherberg, Germany.

 Dr Marcus Conrad, Director of the Institute of Metabolism and Cell Death in Germany, commented on the findings.